cubicibo/SUPer/README.md

 Additionally, one flag is available to generate SUPs that are not subject to decoding constraints.
 This flag is unmaintained code and its operability not guaranteed.
 ```
- -n, --nodts         Flag to not set the DTS in stream (NOT compliant).
+ --nodts         Flag to not set the DTS in stream (NOT compliant).
 ```

 ### Python package installation